rwynn/monstache-site/src/advanced.md

 function find(query, [options]) {
     // returns an array of documents or null
 }

+function pipe(stages, [options]) {
+    // returns an array of documents or null
+}
 ```

-Each function takes a `query` object parameter and an optional `options` object parameter.
+Each function takes a `query` type object parameter and an optional `options` object parameter.

 The options object takes the following keys and values: